facebookresearch/fairscale/README.md

 ## Contributors

-FairScale is written and maintained by Facebook AI Research.
 We welcome outside contributions!
 Please see the [CONTRIBUTING](CONTRIBUTING.md) instructions for how you can contribute to FairScale.

 ## License